NEW: XBert AI Receptionist Takes Incoming Calls 24/7 Like a Pro.

 3. Using AI without losing the human touch

-AI strengthens B2B telemarketing strategies and telemarketing software by automating repetitive tasks and delivering real-time insights without replacing the human connection that drives conversations.
-It acts as a co-pilot for agents and provides support rather than working as a substitute or replacing them.
-Here are a few modern features that illustrate this:
+Use AI to strengthen B2B telemarketing strategies and telemarketing software by automating repetitive tasks and delivering real-time insights without replacing the human connection that drives conversations.
+Position it as a co-pilot that assists agents during calls instead of acting as a substitute.

 • With AI-powered call summaries, the system automatically records key discussion points and next steps after each call, cutting down manual note-taking so agents can focus on building relationships and the next conversation.